Wolf3s/xbmc4xbox-python/python/Doc/library/binascii.rst

 .. seealso::

    Module :mod:`base64`
-      Support for RFC compliant base64-style encoding in base 16, 32, and 64.
+      Support for base64 encoding used in MIME email messages.

    Module :mod:`binhex`
       Support for the binhex format used on the Macintosh.